Sanford B. Dole: President of the Republic of Hawaii

+State Visit to the United States

+As president of the republic, Dole traveled to Washington, D.C., in early 1898 to personally urge annexation of Hawaii by the United States.
+Dole and his party traveled from Honolulu to San Francisco via steamship, arriving in the Bay on January 16.
+This marked the United States's fifth state visit by a foreign leader, the first being King Kalakaua's visit to the United States in 1874.
+After arriving in San Francisco, President Dole stayed in San Francisco's Occidental Hotel, before leaving the city for Washington D.C on January 19.
+On the President's last day in San Francisco, he was given a tour of the Presidio of San Francisco by General William Rufus Shafter, with the military band playing upon his arrival, and also had a luncheon with San Francisco's mayor James D. Phelan.
+President Dole and his party took off for Washington D.C via railroad, using a private railcar called "Guadalupe", supplied by Henry E. Huntington.

+Dole's travels would eventually take him to Chicago, where he was received by infantry and cavalry troops from Fort Sheridan.
+Eventually the President would reach his destination of Washington, D.C., on January 26, where he was met by Secretary of State John Sherman, and had a short conversation with President William McKinley.
+Sanford Dole and his party would leave Washington, D.C., on February 6, towards California, arriving in the city of Riverside on February 12.

 Governor and federal judge

-As president of the republic, Dole traveled to Washington, D.C., in early 1898 to personally urge annexation of Hawaii by the United States.
 On July 4, 1898, the U.S. Congress passed a joint resolution to annex the Republic of Hawaii.
 Known as the Newlands Resolution after its sponsor, U.S. Representative Francis Newlands (D-Nevada), it came into effect on August 12, 1898.
 A formal ceremony marking the transfer of Hawaiian state sovereignty to the United States was held that day on the steps of ʻIolani Palace where the Hawaiian flag was lowered and the American flag raised in its place.

 Under the terms of the Resolution, Dole retained the powers he previously exercised as President of Hawaii while Congress developed a new Hawaiian territorial frame of government.
 Later, when one was established through the Hawaiian Organic Act, President William McKinley appointed Dole as the first governor of the Territory of Hawaii.
 Dole assumed the office on June 14, 1900, but resigned November 23, 1903, to accept an appointment by President Theodore Roosevelt as judge for the U.S. District Court of Hawaii after the death of Morris M. Estee.
-He served in that post until his retirement on December 16, 1915 and was replaced by Horace Worth Vaughan.
+He served in that post until his retirement on December 16, 1915, and was replaced by Horace Worth Vaughan.

 Dole also served on commissions for Honolulu parks and the public archives.
 He died after a series of strokes on June 9, 1926.
 His ashes were interred in the cemetery of Kawaiahaʻo Church.